computefoundation/gnu-linux-shell-scripting/README.md

 ## Linux

-Solutions for core aspects of the Linux operating system *(e.g. file, networking, x11)*, based on five *super* sections
+Solutions for core aspects of the Linux operating system *(e.g. file management, network management, x11)*, based on five *super* sections:

   1. With output (solutions performing an action with output)